ufoss-org/ufoss-website/docs/kotysa/kotysa-r2dbc.md

 ## Dependency

-`kotysa-r2dbc-coroutines` is a single dependency you can add to your project.
+`kotysa-r2dbc` is a single dependency you can add to your project, compatible with R2DBC 1.0.0.

 ```groovy
 repositories {